Bisher 351 mal gespeichert

 The weather including daylight and darkness has a big impact on our life in general.
 We learned to accept and appreciate each kind of condition.
 Weather is the main aspect to consider every day.
 Especially gathering and preparing wood and doing the stockpiling is an important part of our routine to secure dry firewood every day.
 If there is too much rain we are not working outdoors.
-Usually we switch towards indoor work or spend time around the fire in the roundhouse by chilling out, talking, cooking, playing darts, board games or reading books or we just disappear individually into our private spaces..
-We do have a little library, as well as some musical instruments (guitar, bongos and a didgeridoo).
+We have a library bus with books, board games and musical instruments (guitar and bongos).

 We have Canadian canoes and trips on the lakes can be arranged.
 We also have 2 bicycles, which can be used for trips anytime.

 We are mainly looking for people who are approaching a simple life close to nature and with like-minded people around.
 Therefor gathering experiences, skills, inspirations or already looking for the final place to settle down.

-You are more than welcome to involve yourself on various levels and different areas.
+You are more than welcome to involve yourself on various projects and different areas.
 That could be new ideas or inspirations as much as physical work or other focus areas.
-The Tir na Beo could be also just an inspiring and useful area to specify yourself over time in different areas.
+This could be also just an inspiring and useful area to specify yourself over time in different areas.

 We offer the possibility of a permanent stay under the right circumstances.
 However, the living space now is quite limited, so this process is very selective and we are only looking for people who would reflect our ideology and fit in well with the rest of us.